Charlotte Mason curriculum

 Download the free printable resource to supplement your weekly lessons at www.withoutdoorscurriculum.com/preschool.

-Introduce your child to poetry using a weekly selection from Mother Goose Nursery Rhymes.
+Introduce your child to poetry with a weekly selection from Mother Goose Nursery Rhymes.

 Enjoy spending time out-of-doors with your child.
 The weekly nature prompt will inspire a love for God’s creation.